SpencerDawkins/moq-live-media-considerations/draft-dawkins-moq-live-media-considerations.md

 ## Other Considerations

 ### Architecture and Workflows

+The proposed MOQ BOF request {{MOQ-BOF-request-114}} makes a reference to "The MOQ architecture".
+Is there a starting point for this? {{MOQ-uco-113}}, and other presentations at the IETF 113 BOF used a three-level workflow (from ingest, to syndication, to distribution).
+The

 We talked about complete workflows - does it look like the proposed charter et. al just assumes you can use the same mechanism for syndication and for streaming?
 Do we agree with that?